Polymer/old-docs-site/articles/webview.md

 ## Introduction

-**Important** - this article assumes you are familiar with creating a WebView app on Android.
-If you're not familiar with WebView development, check out the excellent guides on the Android documentation, [Getting Started: WebView-based Applications for Web Developers](https://developer.chrome.com/multidevice/webview/gettingstarted) and [WebView for Android Overvieww](https://developer.chrome.com/multidevice/webview/overview).
+**Important** - This article assumes you are familiar with creating a WebView app on Android.
+If you're not familiar with WebView development, check out the excellent guides on the Android documentation, [Getting Started: WebView-based Applications for Web Developers](https://developer.chrome.com/multidevice/webview/gettingstarted) and [WebView for Android Overview](https://developer.chrome.com/multidevice/webview/overview).
 {: .alert .alert-info }

-Many developers ask if {{site.project_title}} can be used inside a WebView.
+Many developers ask us if {{site.project_title}} can be used inside a WebView.
-The answer of course is, **yes**.
+The answer is, **of course**!
 Using {{site.project_title}} in a WebView is no different than creating a normal web app that runs inside a WebView.
-However, in some cases it's not immediately obvious how to structure an app or get things setup.
+However, in some cases it's not immediately obvious how to structure an app or get things setup for WebView development.
 This guide walks you through starting a new Android WebView project and tweaking it to work with {{site.project_title}}.

-[Material design](/docs/elements/material.html) allows developers to create highly visual apps that look and feel the same across Android and web.
-If your app doesn't need access to native device APIs, it's much simpler to create a mobile web app.
-{{site.project_title}}'s [paper elements](/docs/elements/paper-elements.html#paper-button) provide the web's implementation of material design and are an excellent, low overhead way achieve its design principles.
-Just build a web app and wrap it in a WebView.

 ## Getting started

+Before you start, develop a standalone web app first.
+Leave out the fancy WebView stuff until the end.
+The Android Emulator can be painfully slow to run and is extremely clunky for debugging web apps.
+It's much faster to iterate using your normal workflow.
+Once the sharp edges are ironed out, dive into WebView-fying and uploading it to Google Play.

 <p layout horizontal center-justified>
   <a href="#">